-In this project, you will determine whether a binary tree input by the user (in the form of an edge file, as discussed in the slides/class) is height-balanced or not.
+In this assignment, you will write the code to determine whether a binary tree input by the user (in the form of an edge file, as discussed in the slides/class) is height-balanced or not.
 A binary tree is said to be height-balanced if each internal node (including the root) in the tree is height-balanced.
 A node is said to be height-balanced if the absolute difference in the heights of its left sub tree and right sub tree is at most 1.
 The binary tree (a) below is not height-balanced (as nodes 1 and 2 are not balanced), whereas the binary tree (b) below is height-balanced.